 To see this time-shifting wallpaper in action, visit the macOS Mojave webpage and scroll to the Dynamic Desktop section, then drag the slider to experience the effect.

 Dark Mode works with built-in apps that come with your Mac.

-Third-party apps can implement Dark Mode by taking advantage of Apple’s APIs designed to help developers adopt Dark Mode designs.
-If your favorite app won’t switch to a darkened color scheme after you have enabled Dark Mode, you will need to contact its developer and demand that they support Dark Mode using Apple’s AppKit framework.
+Third-party apps can implement Dark Mode by taking advantage of an official API from Apple.
+If your favorite app won’t switch to its own dark look after enabling Dark Mode, contact its developer and demand that they support Dark Mode using Apple’s AppKit framework.

-Most Mac apps will at some point support both Light and Dark appearances.
+Most major Mac apps will at some point support both Light and Dark appearances.